 Are your donors local?
 If so, think about taking the most generous donors out to coffee to thank them in person.
 Again, this is a more time-consuming option, but think about how special your donors will feel when you ask to meet them and get to know them better.

-If you’re not able to meet in person–whether because of a major event like the coronavirus (COVID-19) pandemic or because you don’t have time–you can send them a gift card to a local coffee shop or restaurant so they can enjoy a cup of coffee or a nice meal.
+If you’re not able to meet in person–whether because of a major event like the coronavirus (COVID-19) pandemic or because you don’t have time–there are other ways to connect.
+For example, you can send them a gift card to a local coffee shop or restaurant so they can enjoy a cup of coffee or a nice meal.

 How else can you show your donors that you appreciate them?